mauropalumbo75/pyqha/doc/_build/html/_sources/tutorial.rst.txt

    :language: text
    :lines: 1-40

 The first line is the simple integral of the input dos.
 It must be approximately equal to :math:`3N`, where *N* is the number of atoms in the cell.
-In the present case (hex Os) it is equal to 6.
+In the present case (h.c.p.
+Os) it is equal to 6.
 The second line shows the Zero Point Energy (ZPE).
 After a few comments lines, the vibrational energy (Evib), Helmholtz energy (Fvib), entropy (Svib) and heat capacity (Cvib) are written as a function of temperature.
 All quantities are calculated in the harmonic approximation, i.e. for fixed volume (and lattice parameters).

 The original dos is plotted as: